1. Using content from the V&A websites

-The following non-commercial use of V&A copyright Content featured on the Websites are permitted, except where other terms may apply:
+The following are examples of non-commercial use of Content featured on the Websites which is permitted, except where other terms expressly apply:

-- Using V&A copyright owned Content and works in the public domain for non-commercial research, private study, criticism and review, or for the purpose of teaching and instruction within an educational establishment.
+- Using V&A Owned Content and works where copyright has expired for non-commercial research, private study, criticism and review, or for the purpose of teaching and instruction within an educational establishment.

 - Using limited amounts of copyright material (V&A and other creators) without permission for the purpose of parody, caricature and pastiche.

 - Downloading V&A copyright audiovisual Content for non-commercial offline listening or viewing.

 - Downloading and printing of V&A copyright learning Content for non-commercial educational use.

 - Embedding links to V&A audiovisual Content for non-commercial use, providing no Third Party Content rights are infringed (please see section 6).

 - Any use covered by the V&A’s free online Search the Collections resource (please see section 3) .

 For all uses, a sufficient acknowledgment must be made to the copyright holder of work.